 Bhavachakra: Wheel of Life in Tibetan Art

-has also termed of becoming or the .
-The is the which represents the complex pictures of views of the .
-Buddhists believe that the existence of the cycle of our life, death, rebirth, and seeks to escape together as a whole.
+The wheel of life has also termed the Wheel of becoming or the Bhava chakra.
+The wheel of life is the mandala which represents the complex pictures of Buddhist views of the universe.
+Buddhists believe that the existence of the cycle of our life, death, rebirth, and sufferings seeks to escape together as a whole.

-The sky with clouds or stars that can be seen above the wheel, represents the symbol of from Samsara or the cyclic existence.
+The sky with clouds or stars that can be seen above the wheel, represents the symbol of freedom from Samsara or the cyclic existence.
 Lord Buddha specifying at it represents that Liberation is possible.

 The bird and the snake coming out of the mouth indicates that both anger and attachment arise from ignorance.
-Also, the snake and bird hold the tail of the pig at the same , which indicates that both of them promote even greater ignorance.
+Also, the snake and bird hold the tail of the pig at the same time, which indicates that both of them promote even greater ignorance.

 Alongside the center circle, there is the second layer which is divided into two half circles.
 One of them is light-colored whereas the other is usually dark-colored.
 The darker sides tend to manifest the individuals undergoing the result of their negative actions.
 Likewise, the light half-circle represents the people encountering the results of positive action and accomplishing spiritual uprising.

 After this layer is a board area which is divided into six parts.
 Each part depicted a different realm of Samsara.
-These seen are supposed to constitute all the possible states of existence in the universe.
+These six realms seen are supposed to constitute all the possible states of existence in the universe.
 And all the beings cycle between these states.

 The six parts of the realms are: